matrix-org/matrix-spec-proposals/proposals/3592-pdf-markup.md

 proposes a mechanism for marking up resources (webpages, documents, videos, and other files) using Matrix.
-The proposed mechanism requires an `m.markup.location` schema for representing the location of annotations within different kinds of resources.MSC3574 punts on what standard location types might be available, deferring that large family of questions to other MSCs.
+The proposed mechanism requires an `m.markup.location` schema for representing the location of annotations within different kinds of resources.
+MSC3574 punts on what standard location types might be available, deferring that large family of questions to other MSCs.
 This MSC aims to provide two basic location types for marking up PDFs.